-READING THE MEMORY MAP REGISTER TABLE
+READING THE MEMORY MAP TABLE

-Each row in the memory map register table has eight bit locations.
-The memory map is roughly divided into four sections: the chip configuration registers (Address 0x00 to Address 0x02); the channel index and transfer registers (Address 0x05 and Address 0xFF); the ADC functions registers, including setup, control, and test (Address 0x08 to Address 0x25); and the digital feature control registers (Address 0x100 to Address 0x11B).
+Each row in the memory map table has eight bit locations.
+The memory map is roughly divided into four sections: chip configuration and ID register map (Address 0x00 to Address 0x02); ADC setup, control, and test (Address 0x08 to Address 0x25); the channel index and transfer register map (Address 0x05 to Address 0xFF); and digital feature control (Address 0x100 to Address 0x11B).

-The memory map register table (see Table 25) documents the default hexadecimal value for each hexadecimal address shown.
-The column with the heading Bit 7 (MSB) is the start of the default hexadecimal value given.
-For example, Address 0x18, the VREF select register, has a hexadecimal default value of 0xC0.
-This means that Bit 7 = 1, Bit 6 = 1, and the remaining bits are 0s.
+Starting from the right hand column, the memory map register in Table 25 documents the default hex value for each hex address shown.
+The column with the heading Bit 7 (MSB) is the start of the default hex value given.
+For example, Address 0x18, VREF select, has a hex default value of 0xC0.
+This means Bit 7=1, Bit 6=1, and the remaining bits are 0s.
 This setting is the default reference selection setting.
-The default value uses a 2.0 V p-p reference.
-For more information on this function and others, see Application Note AN-877, Interfacing to High Speed ADCs via SPI.
+The default value uses a 2.0 V peak-to-peak reference.
+For more information on this function and others, see the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
 This document details the functions controlled by Register 0x00 to Register 0xFF.
 The remaining registers, from Register 0x100 to Register 0x11B, are documented in the Memory Map Register Description section.